vertexproject/synapse/docs/synapse/glossary.rst

 the same node within a specific time period, the Power-Up can use the cached node data instead of re-querying the API (helping to prevent using up any API query limits by re-querying the same data).

-Node data can be accessed using the `storm:node:data`_ type.
+Node data can be accessed using the `node:data`_ type.

 .. _gloss-node-def: